awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ## Create Lambda functions by using the AWS SDK for Java

 Use the Lambda runtime API to create the Java classes that define the Lamdba functions.
 In this example, there are two workflow steps that each correspond to a Java class.
 There are also extra classes that invoke the AWS services.
 The following figure shows the Java classes in the project.
-All Java classes are located in a package named **com.example.messages**.
+All Java classes are located in a package named **com.example**.

 ![AWS Tracking Application](images/projectfiles2.png)

 To create a Lambda function by using the Lambda runtime API, implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
 The application logic that's executed when the workflow step is invoked is located in the **handleRequest** method.
 The return value of this method is passed to the next step in a workflow.

 Create these Java classes, which are described in the following sections:
-+ **ConnectionHelper** - Used to connect to the Amazon RDS instance.
++ **StudentData** - An Amazon DynamoDB class used to work with the Amazon DynamoDB enhanced client.
 + **ListMissingStudentsHandler** - Used as the first step in the workflow.
 This class queries data from the Amazon RDS instance.
 + **HandlerVoiceNot** - Used as the second step in the workflow.
 Sends out messages over multiple channels.
-+ **RDSGetStudents** - Queries data from the student table using the Java Database Connectivity (JDBC) API.
++ **GetStudents** - Queries data from the Student table using the Amazon DynamoDB Enhanced client.
 + **SendNotifications** - Uses the AWS SDK for Java (v2) to invoke the Amazon SNS, Amazon Pinpoint, and Amazon SES services.
 + **Student** - A Java class that defines data members to store student data.